verdigado/rocketchat2matrix/README.md

 ## Cleaning Up

-To clean up the Synapse server and local storage database, run
+To clean up the Synapse server and local storage database, run either the convenience script `./reset.sh` or start with:

 ```shell
 docker-compose down